Pancit Malabon recipe is a popular Filipino noodle dish that use thick noodles with sauce already mixed in and topped with seafood and sliced eggs.

 - 4-5 tablespoons cornstarch diluted in 4 tablespoon water.

 - 3 tablespoon tinapa flakes optional

-If using luglug noodles (cornstarch stick) soak for 1/2 to an hour.
+- When using luglug noodles (cornstarch stick) soak it in water for ½ to an hour.
 Boil water then submerge luglug noodles for 5 minutes or when desired texture is obtained.
 Follow the instruction provided on the package.
 Drain and set aside.

-Before making the shrimp stock remove some of the fat from the shrimp head and saute.
+- Before making the shrimp stock, remove some of the fat from the shrimp head and saute.
 This is optional but it adds so much flavor.

-Garnish the top of noodles with shrimp, squid, green onions, eggs and tinapa flakes.
+- Garnish with shrimp, squid, green onions, eggs and tinapa flakes.

 - Make the shrimp stock ahead of time.

 - Don't over cook noodles.
 Keep noodle texture firm.

 Where do you get "shrimp fat" and why isn't it included in ingredient list?